 Well, on a certain level it does, but it’s not simply because the schools arbitrarily set the bar that high.
 Colleges and universities that offer a wide selection of robust undergraduate programs and have earned excellent public reputations over time naturally attract more academically successful and motivated applicants.

 These high achievers, in turn, create impressive student bodies every year, resulting in a positive feedback loop for these schools.
-As a result, these schools do provide the higher level programs that warrant such test score standards but also benefit from public perception too.
+As a result, these schools do provide higher-level programs that warrant such test score standards but also benefit from public perception too.

 It’s easy to see this when comparing scores between schools from different years, and how many of them tend to creep higher year over year.
 This loop is perfectly illustrated by the saying, “…a rising tide floats all boats.”